m2osw/advgetopt/README.md

 **Note:** make sure to quote the value if it includes special characters.

+This tool is already capable of editing many different type of configuration files, but watch out, there are still many bugs.
+Please test your usage thouroughly before making it available in production.

 # Numbers

-The options can be marked as optional or required.
+The value for an option can be marked as optional or required.

 There is also a way to require the option to be an integer (long).
 If the option can only be a number from 0 to 2^64-1 then this is a good